RaymiiOrg/NoPriv/README.md

 ### Changelog

+New in version 4:

+- INI style config, either per user or system wide (thanks to [https://github.com/brejoc](Jochen Breuer))

 New in version 3.1:

 - Added a sample `muttrc` file to view NoPriv with the Mutt mail client.